-Curious Tea All About Black Tea Gift Box contains six small pouches of 10g each of six different black teas from around the world.
+Curious Tea All About Black Tea Gift Box contains eight small pouches of 10g each of eight different black teas from around the world.
 This tea selection gift box is perfect for exploring the different types of black teas.
 We carefully handpicked these to showcase each tea and highlight how cultivation, terroir and processing play their roles in turning the camellia sinensis plant into so many different black teas with such varied taste profiles.

 We recommend purchasing this tea selection in gift packaging.
 This consists of an embossed gift box lined with mulberry paper that makes for a fantastic tea gift.
 This is the perfect way to present this unique tea gift to any tea lover.